Alberta Bone & Joint Health Registry

 Protected and anonymized in compliance with federal and provincial data privacy regulations

-Anonymized data, findings and reports for researchers, industry, patients, clinicians, planners
+Anonymized data, findings and reports for researchers, clinicians, planners, patients, and industry stakeholders

 - GOVERNANCE COMMITTEE